November 01, 2024

 Wire wrapping is actually more secure than soldering.
 It is also easier to wrap or unwrap than to solder or de-solder.
 The Cray 1 was wire wrapped.
 That's good enough for my toy robot.
 It has gone out of fashion many decades ago though.
 Fortunately, you can still buy proper Kynar wire wrapping wires and a wire wrapping tool off your favorite online store.
 Get the tool that does modified wraps.

-As for the code, I just ported the Javascript Microbit code to Arduino C.
+As for the code, I just ported my Javascript Microbit code to Arduino C.

 The Motor Shield V1 can be controlled using the Adafruit Motor Shield library v1.0.1.
 That seems to work fine.